spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 # Install Palette

 Choose the installation steps for your target environment.
-The steps in the generic tab apply to all Kubernetes clusters, whereas the other tabs have instructions explicitly tailored to the target environment.
+The steps in the generic tab apply to all Kubernetes clusters.
+Steps in other tabs have instructions explicitly tailored to the target environment.

 <br />